Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

    This is false if the post is a crosspost to a video post."
    "spam?","boolean","`true` if the submission was removed as spam else `false`.

    This field is not available if the current user is not a moderator of the subreddit (or there's no user context)."
-   "ignore_reports?","boolean","`true` if ignoring reports for the submission, else `false`.

-   This field is not available if the current user is not a moderator of the subreddit (or there's no user context)."